Timothy-J-Warner/membrane-flux-analysis-tool/README.md

 including time at which the flux testing window should begin and the test pressure at the test time.
-The program converts mass to volume based on test room temperature and Kell's equation, applies data smoothing to reduce fluctuations in the volume data calculated from the load cells then uses changes in volume and properties on the membranes to calculate flux based on specified test conditions.
+The program converts mass to volume based on test room temperature and Kell's equation, applies data smoothing to reduce fluctuations in the volume data calculated from the load cells then uses changes in volume and properties of the membranes to calculate flux based on specified test conditions.

 It currently has the following limitations and known bugs:
-- Time-mass data must be 1 measurement per second.
 - The time-mass data files must be named 'Channel_0.csv', 'Channel_1.csv', etc.
+- If channel data is in HH:MM:SS format then test_conditions.csv must have time in HH:MM:SS format.
 - Units of inputs have limited choices and output units are set
 - Pressure measurement must be recorded during the experiment manually to be included in the test conditions file.
-- If there are multiple or no mass values for a specified test time the program will error but a descriptive error message will occur
+- If there are no mass values for a specified test time the program will end and provide a descriptive error message.

 ### Built With